eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 ```

 A subset of the OMG Interface Definition Language (IDL) is used as DDS data definition language.
 In our simple example, the HellowWorld data model is made of one module `HelloWorldData`.
-A module can be seen as namespace where data with interrelated semantic is represented together in same logical set.
+A module can be seen as namespace where data with interrelated semantic is represented together in the same logical set.

 The struct Msg is the actual data structure that shapes the data used to build the Topics.
 As already mentioned, a topic is basically an association between a data type and a string name.
 The topic name is not defined in the IDL file, but it is defined by the application business logic, at runtime.

 In our simplistic case, the data type `Msg` contains two fields: `userID` and `message` payload.
-The `userID` is used as a unique identified of each message instance.
+The `userID` is used as a unique identification of each message instance.
 This is done using the `#pragma keylist <datatype>` macro.

 The Cyclone DDS-CXX IDL compiler translates the module name into namespaces and structure name into classes.

-It also generates code for public accessor functions for all fields mentioned in the IDL struct, separate public constructors and a destructor: A default (empty) constructor that recursively invokes the constructors of all fields, a copy-constructor that performs a deep-copy from the existing class, a move-constructor that moves all arguments to its members, the destructor recursively releases all fields.
+It also generates code for public accessor functions for all fields mentioned in the IDL struct, separate public constructors, and a destructor: A default (empty) constructor that recursively invokes the constructors of all fields, a copy-constructor that performs a deep-copy from the existing class, a move-constructor that moves all arguments to its members, the destructor recursively releases all fields.
 It also generates code for assignment operators that recursively construct all fields based on the parameter class (copy and move versions).

 ```
 namespace HelloWorldData